-Chinese New Year is all about welcoming good luck and fortune into your life, so stock your household with these celebratory lucky food before the holidays!
+Chinese New Year is all about welcoming good luck and fortune into your life, so stock your household with these auspicious items before the holidays!

-From the wonderful Chinese New Year decorations to the festive menus, this holiday in Hong Kong is a time of celebration and colour.
-Also, almost every household in the city will stock their shelves with a vast array of traditional Chinese New Year food and snacks to serve their families and guests.
-We enjoy those delicious treats, and we think you should give them a try during the holidays!
+From the wonderful Chinese New Year decorations to the festive menus, this time of year in Hong Kong is full of celebration and colour.
+Also, almost every household in the city will stock their shelves with an array of traditional Chinese New Year food and snacks to serve their families and guests.
+We enjoy those delicious treats, and we think you should give them a try during the holidays, too!

-New Year cake is basically a traditional sticky rice cake.
+New Year cake (年糕) is basically a traditional sticky rice cake.
 Slice up the New Year cake and put it on the griddle, and it will become a very filling and satisfying sweet treat.
-Yes, they’re high in calories, but we all deserve to live a little, and these are some of our fave Chinese New Year food stuffs.
+Yes, it’s high in calories, but hey, we all deserve to live a little!

-It’s one of the Chinese New Year rituals that parents fill up a candy tray with lucky food and snacks for their kids.
+One of the Chinese New Year rituals involves parents filling up a candy tray with lucky food and snacks for their kids.
 These chocolate coins are wrapped in gold foil to resemble a real coin, and they are usually kids’ number one favourite!

 There are few Chinese New year foods more iconic than the mandarin.
 Not only are mandarins the number one fruit to consume during Chinese New Year, they’re also used as home decorations.
 Why are mandarins auspicious, you ask?
 Well, in Cantonese, mandarin (柑桔) is homophonous with the words “gold” (金) and “luck” (吉).
 So, be sure to stock up on them this Chinese New Year (and they’re good for a vitamin C fix, too)!

 Fried sesame balls are chewy and flavourful.
 Sprinkled with aromatic toasted sesame seeds, these are one of the most indulgent Chinese New Year lucky foods.
 They’re also said to bring good fortune and wealth to the household.